ocristian/java-box/lambdas-and-streams/README.md

 ```

 #####Supplier
-> A Supplier of Results, the oposite of Consumer
+> A Supplier of Results, the opposite of Consumer

 ```java
 	() -> createLogMessage()